Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. Configure EP in Intune

-Now we know, we can’t use a Intune Security Baseline we are going to take a look on how we can still configure it.
-We have got 2 options.
+Now that we know we can’t use an Intune Security Baseline, we are going to take a look at how we can still configure it.
+We have two options.

 Option 2.
 Endpoint Security –> Attack Surface Reduction –> Exploit Protection (Preferred)